ziman/scan-eSCL/README.md

 ## Protocol description

-It's cool you can have such a REST interface to a scanner.
+It's cool you can have a RESTful interface to a scanner.

 1. `POST` a `text/xml` to `/eSCL/ScanJobs` to create a scan job.
 2. Receive `HTTP 201`, where the `Location` header gives you the job URL.